Robert L. Gibson

-Robert Lee "Hoot" Gibson (born October 30, 1946), (Capt, USN, Ret.), is a former American naval officer and aviator, test pilot, and aeronautical engineer.
+Robert Lee "Hoot" Gibson (born October 30, 1946) is a former American naval officer and aviator, test pilot, and aeronautical engineer.
 A retired NASA astronaut, he also served as Chief of the Astronaut Office from 1992 to 1997.
 Today Gibson is active as a professional pilot, racing regularly at the annual Reno Air Races.
 He was inducted into the U.S. Astronaut Hall of Fame in 2003 and the National Aviation Hall of Fame in 2013, and has received several military decorations throughout his career.

 Early life and education

 Gibson was born October 30, 1946, in Cooperstown, New York.
 He graduated from Huntington High School, Huntington, New York as a part of the Class of 1964, and went on to earn an Associate degree in engineering science from Suffolk County Community College in 1966.
 He received a Bachelor of Science degree in aeronautical engineering from California Polytechnic State University in 1969.